-Every fashion house is different, with different customers, locations, budgets, resources, countries, and cultures.
-Some companies have already made significant progress in their journey to gender parity, while others are getting started or renewing their focus.
-All companies can benefit from the best practices in this paper and roadmap, no matter where they are on the journey.
-The roadmap looks at five key areas where companies can create effective impact, today:
+Every fashion house is unique, with different customers, locations, budgets, resources, and cultures.
+Some have already made significant progress in their journey to gender parity, while others are just getting started.
+But the best practices outlined in our white paper can benefit any of them.
+The paper explores five key areas through which fashion houses can create impact, today.

-Show your support of the best practices in this road map and your commitment to improving gender parity in the fashion industry.
+Show your commitment to improving gender parity in the fashion industry.
 Your support will make an impact across the industry, making it a more equitable place for women of all backgrounds and identities.
 Join the companies below and show your customers, employees, and stakeholders that you are committed to improving the future of fashion.

 If you are an executive in a fashion company, click to add your logo indicating your support.